aws-deepracer/aws-deepracer-launcher/modes-of-operation.md

 [-1.0, 1.0] which is rescaled linearly to the [minimum_value, maximum_value] for
 speed and steering_angle.

-At this point, both the speed and steering values are scaled based on their maximum values.
-The rescaled speed value is further considered for non linearly scaling to the range of [0.0, 1.0].
+At this point, the steering value is scaled based on its maximum value and the speed value is non linearly scaled to the range of [0.0, 1.0].
 More details about this non linear scaling is explained in the "Non linear speed mapping equations” section below.

 ## Manual mode